San Diego County Bar Foundation Awards $521,000 in Grants to 24 Local Nonprofits

 - Access, Inc. – $10,000 for the WAVE project that provides advocacy and representation for undocumented immigrants and refugee victims of workplace sexual harassment, assault and sex trafficking;

 - California Rural Legal Assistance – $15,000 to provide labor law and employee rights legal services for migrant farmworkers;

-- Cal-Western Community Law Project – $7,500 for legal consultations and community legal education to low-income individuals;
+- Cal-Western Community Law Project – $7,500 for legal consultations and community legal education for low-income individuals;

-- Casa Cornelia Law Center – $10,000 for services to immigrant victims of domestic violence, human trafficking and other serious crimes that affect immigration status;
+- Casa Cornelia Law Center – $10,000 for immigration related services to immigrant victims of domestic violence, human trafficking and other serious crimes;

 - Center for Community Solutions – $5,000 for legal assistance regarding restraining orders and other family law matters;

 - Children’s Legal Services of San Diego, Inc. – $10,000 to provide assistance to non-minor dependents on civil legal issues such as housing, family law, employment law and personal injury;

 - Community Resource Center – $5,000 for legal assistance to domestic violence survivors;

 - Elder Law & Advocacy – $10,000 to provide legal advice and advocacy for low-income seniors;